gitlabhq/gitlabhq/doc/development/performance.md

 * The 99th percentile
 * The mean

-When providing screenshots of graphs make sure that both the X and Y axes and the legend are clearly visible.
+When providing screenshots of graphs, make sure that both the X and Y axes and the legend are clearly visible.
 If you happen to have access to GitLab.com's own monitoring tools you should also provide a link to any relevant graphs/dashboards.